raphaelgoulart/mid2chart/README.md

 To easily add those parameters, edit the .bat file and drag/drop the .mid file into it.

 ## Troubleshooting
-If you're having problems with notes not being properly forced and the -f/-s parameters don't help, try opening the .mid in EoF, going into Settings and setting Min. note length (ms) as 18, resaving the project and converting the resaved .mid (thanks Notyu1459 for this solution).
+If you're having problems with notes not being properly forced and the -f/-s parameters don't help, try opening the .mid in EoF, going into Settings and setting Min. note length (ms) as 18, resaving the project and converting the resaved .mid (thanks ScoreHero user "Notyu1459" for this solution).

-If the converter doesn't read the midi properly (it gives an error after the Program Started! line), try resaving it with a midi editing software (REAPER, Anvil Studio or Sekaiju, for instance).
+If the converter doesn't read the midi properly (it gives an error after the Program Started! line), try using the -u parameter.
+If that doesn't work, try resaving it with a midi editing software (REAPER, Anvil Studio or Sekaiju, for instance).

 If you have any other issues, just send a message to raphaelgoulart#1573 on Discord.

 ## License